 Instead of spending the time outside a New York venue or Hollywood soundstage, though, these fans braved barbed wire and gun-toting guards in Kabul to attend Afghanistan's premier pop music event: the finals of "Afghan Star," the embattled country's answer to "American Idol."

 In line, bright mod outfits have replaced Kabul's normally conservative dress code.
 Onstage, men sport the latest styles.
 And on TV screens, a country's new battle between traditional and pop culture plays out.

 "For the young generation," says one fan in line, "it's very important to be cool, with a cool mind."

 Inside the concert hall, Jahid Mohseni, a 38-year-old Afghan-Australian media mogul, tries to manage the chaos he's created.
 Singers, child acrobats and TV technicians all compete to get his attention before the start of Afghanistan's biggest night of television.

-Mohseni, who started the country's top television network, Tolo TV, said he's just trying to revive Afghan culture after the fallow Taliban era when music and television were banned.
+Mohseni, who started the country's top television network, Tolo TV, says he's just trying to revive Afghan culture after the fallow Taliban era, when music and television were banned.
 Watch performances on "Afghan Star" »

 "Yes, we are promoting social change, but we cannot push Afghan society where it doesn't want to go.
 This is a commercial enterprise, and it's reflecting what people want," Mohseni said.